Intricate-Dev-Team/IntricateEngineDocs/docs/style/naming-conventions.md

 | Engine-level events   | `On`                   | `OnKeyPressEvent()`               |
 | Actions               | `Start`, `Update`      | `Start()`                         |

+!!! note
-> **Note**: These are only a small example subset of all the different possible action categories.
+    These are only a small example subset of all the different possible action categories.

 ---